 Upon successful completion of the program, students will be able to: 1) Identify, perform, and interpret appropriate screenings to assess the health status of persons from diverse populations and health conditions.
-2) To appropriately apply the principles, recommendations, and skills for exercise testing and prescription and evidence-based decision making in planning safe and effective exercise programs for persons from diverse populations and health conditions.
-3) Understand common chronic diseases and disabilities, disease progression, treatments, and adaptations resulting from exercise, and apply this information in developing, implementing, and evaluating comprehensive programs that address client needs and goals.
+2) To appropriately apply the principles, recommendations, and skills for exercise testing and prescription, and evidence-based decision making in planning safe and effective exercise programs for persons from diverse populations and health conditions.
+3) Understand common chronic diseases and disabilities, disease progression, interventions, and the adaptations resulting from exercise, and apply this information in developing, implementing, and evaluating comprehensive programs that address client needs and goals.
 4) Understand and apply problem-solving skills and current practices in risk factor reduction and lifestyle management to include goal setting, behavior change theory, motivational strategies, and health/wellness coaching.
 5) Ability to evaluate and use an array of testing and exercise equipment, and technologies to support clinical/sports medicine practice.
-6) Demonstrate competence in communication and interpersonal skills in the provision, instruction and supervision of programs and services in clinical/sports medicine practice.
+6) Demonstrate competence in communication and interpersonal skills in the provision, instruction, and supervision of programs and services in clinical/sports medicine practice.
 7) Examine and critique the scientific literature in the discipline, synthesize relevant information, and appropriately convey that information in scientific writing and oral communication.
-8) Evaluate and understand the importance and value of ethical and professional standards of practice to include being accountable for individual non-medical judgments and professional decisions about health and fitness; preventive, rehabilitative, and/or educational services and programs, and applied research.
+8) Evaluate and understand the importance and value of ethical and professional standards of practice to include being accountable for individual non-medical judgments and professional decisions about health and fitness, preventive, rehabilitative, and/or educational services and programs, and applied research.

 The Master of Science in Exercise Physiology Program admits qualified students regardless of race, color, creed, gender, age, sexual orientation, national or ethnic origin, or disability that does not interfere with the performance of professional practice as provided by law.
 Students can enter the Master of Science in Exercise Physiology Program in one of two ways: